September 2013: BBC Radio Oxford

 January 2013: Another Interview!
 This time with Nikki Scott at Wanderlust and Lipstick Travel Blog

-When’s she’s not busy putting together the next issue of Nikki, the editor and founder of S.E.A Backpacker Magazine, spends her time sharing her secrets about how she started the magazine…
+When’s she’s not busy putting together the next issue of S.E.A.
+Backpacker, Nikki, the editor and founder of S.E.A Backpacker Magazine, spends her time sharing her secrets about how she started the magazine…

 January 2013: Interview with Laura Davies and Karen Farini at Spunky Girl Monologues Travel Blog